Should I buy the Oculus Rift or the HTC Vive?

 You can actually play most Oculus Rift games on your HTC Vive right now.

 Off the shelf, Oculus Rift costs you $600.
 You get the headset, two camera sensors, Xbox controller, Touch controllers and a mini remote.
 It's everything you need to get started, and right now the Oculus Store has well over 100 games and apps for you to experience.
 Most of these games are designed to be played while sitting down and looking around, making it so this new world fills your vision while you play with a controller in your hand.
-If you decide to upgrade to Oculus Touch so you have motion controllers, you're spending another $200 for the base kit and another $80 for the third sensor required for room-scale gameplay.
+If you decide to upgrade to Oculus Touch so you have motion controllers, you're spending another $100 for the base kit and another $60 for the third sensor required for room-scale gameplay.

 An HTC Vive will run you $800.
 You get the headset, lighthouses (the two sensor boxes), two hand controllers, and everything needed to connect to the headset to your computer.
 This is everything you need to have room-scale VR, which means you can have a totally dedicated VR room where you walk around and enjoy every game, or you set up in your living room and pull your gear out when you want to play.
 Steam VR has hundreds of games available right now, including a massive Early Access section where developers are looking for player feedback to make their games better before pushing out a full retail release.